 Provisions shall be made for youth who may miss a regularly scheduled facility meal.
 They shall be provided with a substitute meal and beverage, and youth on medical diets shall be provided with their prescribed meal.

-NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code; and Assembly Bill 1397, Chapter 12, Statutes of 1996.
-Reference: 1995-96 Budget Act, Chapter 303, Item Number 5430-001-001, Statutes of 1995; Assembly Bill 904, Chapter 304, Statutes of 1995; and Assembly Bill 1397, Chapter 12, Statutes of 1996.
+NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code.
+Reference: Section 209, Welfare and Institutions Code.

 SYTF SUBCOMMITTEE RECOMMENDATIONS